wsyd414/IntroToGithub/README.md

 ### 4. Add Contact Info
     - navigate to the sudent_info directory
     - add your name and email to contact_info.md
-    - commit your changes and oush to master
+    - commit your changes and push to master

-### 5. Create a branch titled "[student_name]-motivation"
+### 5. Create a branch titled "[student_name_s]-motivation"
     Find the documentation needed to
         - create a new branch with "your_name-motivation" as the title of the branch.
         - create a directory called motivation.
-        - in that
+        - in that directory copy and paste your contact info
+        - give your motivation for taking this course
+        - describe your learning style
+        - commit your changes and push to master

 ### Useful Resources

 - [Hubspot - An intro to Git and GitHub for Beginners](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners)